Ordem do Mérito Cultural: Insignia

 Narrow ribbon of silk grosgrain chamalotada purple, pending insignia on the tip end.

-Personalities
+Recipients

-Since its inception in 1995, more than 500 personalities were honored in three classes and more than 60 institutions received the medal without grade classes, for their contributions to the development of culture in the country.
+Since its inception in 1995, more than 500 people were honored in three classes and more than 60 institutions received the medal without grade classes for their contributions to the development of culture in the country.

 There are intellectuals, producers and artists from various cultural segments and recognized works of social inclusion, art and education.
-Among the recipients, stand out Olga Praguer Coelho, Milton Nascimento, Lygia Fagundes Telles, Athos Bulcão, Celso Furtado, Lúcio Costa, Ariano Suassuna, Cesária Évora, Carmen Miranda, Raul Seixas, Zuzu Angel, Vinicius de Moraes, Nelson Rodrigues, Brazilian Academy of Letters, Clarice Lispector, Antônio Fagundes, among others.
+Recipients include Olga Praguer Coelho, Milton Nascimento, Lygia Fagundes Telles, Athos Bulcão, Fernando and Humberto Campana, Celso Furtado, Lúcio Costa, Ariano Suassuna, Cesária Évora, Carmen Miranda, Raul Seixas, Zuzu Angel, Vinicius de Moraes, Nelson Rodrigues, the Brazilian Academy of Letters, Clarice Lispector, Antônio Fagundes, and Judith Malina.